ss7pro/mlt/docs/features.md

 * [tensorboard](../mlt-templates/tensorboard): A TensorBoard service in Kubernetes cluster.
 * [tf-dist-mnist](../mlt-templates/tf-dist-mnist): A distributed TensorFlow MNIST model which designates worker 0 as the chief.
 * [tf-distributed](../mlt-templates/tf-distributed): A distributed TensorFlow matrix multiplication run through the TensorFlow Kubernetes Operator.
+* [horovod](../mlt-templates/horovod): A distributed model training using horovod and openmpi.

 ## Commands